 This was the third year that a Presbyterian Intercultural Young Adult Network event was held after a Big Tent conference.
 The event is planned, organized and run by the attendees, who also determine the gathering’s content.
 “The young adults bring fresh ideas to the gathering and the staff learns from them,” said the Rev. Mei-Hui Chen Lai, associate for Asian Congregational Support.

 You may freely reuse and distribute this article in its entirety for non-commercial purposes in any medium.
 Please include author attribution, photography credits, and a link to the original article.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDeratives 4.0 International License.

 Categories: Peace & Justice, Racial Ethnic Diversity, Youth

 Tags: Asian Congregational Support, big tent 2017, leadership, Presbyterian Intercultural Young Adult Network, young adult network

-Ministries: Asian Intercultural Congregational Support, Intercultural Ministries, Racial and Intercultural Justice Ministries, Racial Ethnic & Women’s Ministries, Ministries With Youth, Young Adult Ministries
+Ministries: Asian Intercultural Congregational Support, Intercultural Ministries, Racial, Gender and Intercultural Justice Ministries, Racial Ethnic & Women’s Ministries, Ministries With Youth, Young Adult Ministries